rajneeshshukla1608/fastapi-postgresql-crud/README.md

 ### Prerequisites
 - Python 3.11+
-- Node.js 18+
-- Neon PostgreSQL database (or any PostgreSQL instance)
+- PostgreSQL database (or any PostgreSQL instance)

 ### Installation